Male Breast Reduction in Minneapolis – St. Paul

 Do you have questions about your procedure?
 Dr. Rocheford has compiled a list of frequently asked questions to help you.
-Some patients decide to combine their procedure with complementary treatments to enhance their results.
+Some patients decide to combine their procedures with complementary treatments to enhance their results.
 Liposuction is a popular choice among male breast reduction patients in Minneapolis-St. Paul and Dr. Rocheford will develop a treatment plan customized to your needs.
-If you’re ready to discuss your male breast reduction options, now is a great time to schedule your consultation with Dr. Heather Rocheford at our plastic surgery offices, serving the Twin Cities Metro area including St. Paul, Minneapolis, Woodbury and beyond.
-Simply request a consultation online or call Rocheford Plastic Surgery at 651-968-1294 today to schedule your appointment.
+If you’re ready to discuss your male breast reduction options, now is a great time to schedule your consultation with Dr. Heather Rocheford at our plastic surgery offices, serving the Twin Cities Metro area including St. Paul, Minneapolis, Woodbury, and beyond.
+Simply request a consultation online or call Rocheford Plastic Surgery at 651-739-1100 today to schedule your appointment.

 Male Breast Reduction FAQ’s

 Gynecomastia surgery is a highly individualized procedure and you should do it for yourself, not to fulfill someone else’s desires or to try to fit any sort of ideal image.
 This procedure is a good option for you if you are bothered by the feeling that your breasts are too large and are generally healthy and cleared for surgery.
 Surgical correction of gynecomastia is best performed on men whose condition cannot be corrected through alternative medical treatments, healthy individuals who do not have a life-threatening illness or medical conditions that can impair healing, non-smokers and non-drug users, and men with a positive outlook and specific goals in mind.